-There are students and staff members in our school who have life-threatening allergies to nuts, scents and other allergens.
+There are students and staff members in our school who have life-threatening allergies to nuts and other allergens.
 If they smell or come into contact with these foods, they may have an anaphylactic reaction.

-To help create an allergen-safe environment, please refrain from bringing peanut or nut products into the building.
-Peanut products are not sold in school vending machines or the cafeteria.
-Many staff members and students are also sensitive to perfumes, colognes, aftershaves and other scented products.
-By choosing to use unscented personal care products, we can make our environment a better place to work and learn.
+To help create an allergen-safe environment, please be mindful that some students and staff have allergies to scented products and nut or nut products.
 For more information on helping to create an allergen-safe environment, please see the section on Allergies in the Guide to the School Year.

 If your child has a serious or life-threatening allergy or medical condition, let the school know immediately and speak to the school office about completing the appropriate medical forms.
-All students with serious allergies are expected to carry epi-pens, if prescribed, on their person at all times.